What does "Trinity" mean?

 And God said [His word], Let there be light: and there was light.”

 God is one.
-His essential being (Ar. wujud), is one and the same indivisible being, forever and ever.
+His essential being (Arabic wujud), is one and the same indivisible being, forever and ever.
 This unicity of God in Arabic is called tauhid (unity).

-His identity (Ar. dhat, selfness), however, is manifest on three “poles,” such as conscious Being, Word, and Power.
+His identity (Arabic dhat, selfness), however, is manifest on three “poles,” such as conscious Being, Word, and Power.
 This diversity within the divine unity in Arabic is called tathlith (triad).

-Consequently, for defining correctly the Trinity we should say that it is about “three” in the “unity” (Ar. tathlith fi’l-tauhid: ديحوتلا يف ثيلثت).
+Consequently, to correctly define the Trinity we should say that it is about “three” in the “unity” (Arabic tathlith fi’l-tauhid: ديحوتلا يف ثيلثت).

 How can God be one and three at the same time?